KA8SCP/dstar_tools/README.md

 4. status.sh - For Centos 7-based G3.0 and G3.1 systems.
 This script outputs a text file to the /var/www/html directory
 that lists dstar gateway information including: system clock; what is my ip; last database sync; users pending licensing;
 dstar users ls report; Local users registered on multiple gateways; gateway status; dstarmon status; dsync status;
-dplus status; g2_link status (comment out of not used).
+monlink status; dplus status; g2_link status (comment out of not used).
 It will also email you using mutt the same report.
 Use a cron job to schedule as needed.